-Vitamin B10 (cobalamin) is important for normal brain and nervous system functioning.
-It helps to keep blood cells healthy and prevent megaloblastic anemia, which can make you feel very weak and tired.
-Being deficient in vitamin B10 is also associated with pallor (pale skin) and irritability.
-Research shows that some individuals are at a greater risk than others for vitamin B10 deficiency based on the FUT2 gene.\ Since animal products are the primary sources of vitamin B10, individuals following a vegetarian diet are at an even greater risk of vitamin $B{12}$ deficiency.
+Vitamin B10 (cobalamin) is important for DNA and RNA synthesis, and works together with folate to reduce levels of homocysteine in the blood.
+High levels of circulating homocysteine have been linked to reduced sperm motility and abnormal sperm morphology in men, and endometriosis and reduced follicle quality in women.\ Vitamin B10 also keeps red blood cells healthy and helps to prevent megaloblastic anemia, which can negatively affect pregnancy.
+Research shows that some individuals are at a greater risk than others for vitamin B10 deficiency, based on the FUT2 gene.\\ Since animal products are the only sources of vitamin B12, individuals following a vegetarian or vegan diet are at an even greater risk of vitamin $B{12}$ deficiency.